NixOS/rfcs/rfcs/0130-stalled-rfcs.md

 ## Closing a PR may be demotivating.

-Strugging to find shepherds for an RFC may already be demotivating and having the RFC closed can be an aditional flag that the RFC is strugging.
+Struggling to find shepherds for an RFC may already be demotivating and having the RFC closed can be an additional flag that the RFC is struggling.
 This may be demoralizing to the RFC author.

-This issue is mitigated by having clear and well-thought-out messages to make it clear what is occuring at this stage of the process.
+This issue is mitigated by having clear and well-thought-out messages to make it clear what is occurring at this stage of the process.
 This is hopefully better overall than the previously poorly defined state of forever waiting for more shepherds to appear.

 ## Closing a PR may reduce visibility for the RFC.

 Leaving PRs open may increase the chance that a potential shepherd finds the RFC.
 Closing RFCs that can't find shepherds may worsen the thing that ails them.

 It is the author's opinion that having dozens of open RFCs will also reduce visibility from the ones that do have more interest and are more likely to find a full shepherd team.
-Therefore this is considered acceptable cost.
-The addition of the `status: insufficent interest` label may also help to bring attention to these RFCs that could benifit from would-be shepherds.
+Therefore this is considered an acceptable cost.
+The addition of the `status: insufficient interest` label may also help to bring attention to these RFCs that could benefit from would-be shepherds.

 # Alternatives
 [alternatives]: #alternatives